 - 1.1.
-This document explains how Natural England normally expects to: - assess landscapes against the statutory designation criteria for National Park or Area of Outstanding Natural Beauty (AONB) designation; - identify detailed boundaries for any areas that are considered to meet these criteria; and - implement any Designation or Variation Orders necessary to give effect to this.
+This document explains how Natural England normally expects to: - assess landscapes against the statutory designation criteria for National Park or Area of Outstanding Natural Beauty (AONB) designation; - identify detailed boundaries for any areas that are considered to meet these criteria; and - implement any Designation or Variation Orders necessary to give effect to this. - 1.2.

-1.2.
 The assessment process described in this document effectively constitutes the second phase of a potential designation or variation project.
 This guidance will only be used once a decision to commit to undertaking a designation assessment has already been reached by Natural England.
-This earlier decision will take into account a number of factors including the likely availability of resources to execute a designation order, and its relative importance when compared against other work priorities.
+This earlier decision will take into account a number of factors which may include the possibility that other management mechanisms may be more suitable, the likely availability of resources to execute a designation Order, and its relative importance when compared against other work priorities.
+The legislation gives Natural England full discretion as to how it chooses which projects to undertake. - 1.3.
+Prior to the commencement of any designation project, screening against current regulatory requirements such as Impact Assessment and Strategic Environmental Assessment (SEA) should be undertaken.
+As a general rule, evaluation projects for landscape designation are likely to fall outside the remit of such assessments but having a clear screening decision is important to demonstrate that such requirements have been considered, if challenged later during the process. - 1.4.

-1.3.
 This guidance updates and supersedes previous approaches developed by the former Countryside Agency for National Park and AONB assessment and boundary definition.
-It takes account of recent changes in the legislative framework relating to landscape designations as well as the outcome of the South Downs National Park Public Inquiry.

-1.4.
-Although written for use by Natural England officers and their advisers, the document is also intended to be available to assist local authorities, landowners and other stakeholders when considering issues relating to the inclusion of land in a National Park or AONB.

-1.5.
-Most of the conclusions which need to be drawn during an assessment following this guidance, and any decision-making on landscape designation rely on expert, professional judgments and the weighing of considerations, depending on the particular circumstances of each case.
+It takes account of changes in the legislative framework relating to landscape designations as well as the outcome of previous designation work, including public inquiries and binding precedent from court cases. - 1.5.
+Although this is a technical document written for use by specialist Natural England officers and their advisers, it is also intended to be available to assist local authorities, landowners and other stakeholders when considering issues relating to the inclusion of land in a National Park or AONB or when providing relevant evidence to Natural England during a designation project. - 1.6.
+Most of the conclusions which need to be drawn during an assessment following this guidance, and any decision-making on landscape designation relies on expert, professional judgements, and the weighing of considerations, depending on the particular circumstances of each case.
 These decisions should be informed by professional advice where appropriate as well as information submitted by statutory consultees, the public and stakeholders.
 Natural England has a wide discretion in deciding what land should be designated, subject to review by the Secretary of State.
 This discretion is conferred upon it by statute.
 These matters are not readily susceptible to detailed guidance.
 This document can therefore only go part of the way towards seeking to offer guidance to those involved in the assessment of landscapes for designation.
 It is not intended to be complete or exhaustive guidance and it will be possible to depart from this guidance where the circumstances demand it.
 Above all, it is the actual words of the relevant statutory provisions which need to be applied in decision-making on designations.